-The standard retirement age is 65 for males and 64 for females.
+The standard retirement age is 65 for males, the retirement age for females is staggered between 64 and 65.
 Employees qualify for early retirement on their 58th birthday at the earliest.
 Furthermore, the employees may choose to take their entire pension or part thereof in the form of capital payment.
-For retirements at the age of 65, the conversion rate is 6.0 % for the compulsory part and 5.6 % for the supplementary part.
+For retirements at the age of 65, the conversion rate is 5.6% for the compulsory part and 5.6% for the supplementary part.
 This rate is relevant to determine the pension payment in relation to the accumulated savings.
 These savings result from employee and employer contributions which are paid into the individual savings account of each individually insured person as well as the interest accruing on the accumulated savings.